SolaceDev/solace-dev-codelabs/markdown/solace-masterclass/solace-masterclass.md

 Once the Solace broker is up and running, click on the broker name and enter it.

-- Once your service is deployed and ready, simply click on it to go into it and look at some basic configuration
+- Once your service is deployed and ready, click on it to go into it and look at some basic configuration
   information:
   ![broker_console.png](img/broker-setup/broker_console.png)